ury-erp/ury/README.md

 ## Features

-Below is the key feature of the URY base app.
+Below is the key feature of the URY app.

 - POS Opening and Closing.
 - Table Selection